-During 2017/18, the Council developed a new Performance Management Framework which sets out the framework for our improvement journey.
+The Council is developing a new Performance Management Framework which sets out the framework for our improvement journey.
 This framework supports continuous improvement and measures delivery of the Council's Vision, Priorities and Outcomes.
 We set challenging targets against which we measure performance for a wide range of services.
 This is supported by our performance management system which analyses data, tracks progress and summarises actions for improvement.
 Regular reporting keeps our key stakeholders, including our communities, Elected Members and partners up to date on our performance.
 This is key to ensuring informed judgements are made about our services, to support effective decision making and to challenge performance.
-New performance reports have now also been developed to reflect the new City Plan and Council Plan.
+New performance reports are under development to reflect the new City Plan and Council Plan, with the first year reports due to Committees in Autumn 2018.
+These will summarise how we have performed against our priorities and across a range of services for 2017/18.